ghga-de/docs.ghga.de/user_docs/cli_tools/connector.md

 #### Ubox upload example

-Navigate to the folder that contains your files and run:
+Navigate to the folder that contains your files and connect to the ubox.
+Then run:

  ```upload MyFile.fastq.gz``` or in batch via wildcard ```upload *fastq.gz``` to upload all files in the current folder.